schitresh/computer_science/database_system/1_introduction.md

     - Modifying data structures used for storage or altering indexes
     - Using alternative file organization techniques
 - Conceptual data independence
-  - Adding or deleting attributes in a table should affect the user's view of table
+  - Adding or deleting attributes in a table should not affect the user's view of table
   - Other changes can be altering table structures or relationships
-  - Difficult to achieve compare to physical data independence
+  - Difficult to achieve compared to physical data independence

 ## Multimedia Database
 - Stores documents, graphics, images, animations, video, audio, etc